Cliffs of Moher: Name

 The cliffs take their name from an old promontory fort called Mothar or Moher, which once stood on Hag's Head, the southernmost point of the cliffed coast, now the site of Moher Tower.
 The writer Thomas Johnson Westropp referred to it in 1905 as Moher Uí Ruis or Moher Uí Ruidhin.
 The fort still stood in 1780 and is mentioned in an account from John Lloyd's A Short Tour of Clare (1780).
 It was demolished in 1808 to provide material for a lookout/telegraph tower that was intended to provide warning in case of a French invasion during the Napoleonic wars.

 Tourism

-The cliffs are one of the most popular tourist destinations in Ireland and topped a list of attractions in 2006 by receiving almost one million visitors at the official visitor centre.
-With additional visitors to other locales included there are around 1.5 million a year.
-In 2022, approximately 1.1 million visited the Cliffs of Moher, with 41% arriving from the U.S. Since 2011, they have formed a part of the Burren and Cliffs of Moher Geopark, one of a family of geotourism destinations throughout Europe that are members of the European Geoparks Network and also recognized by UNESCO.
-The cliffs are also a "signature point" on the official Wild Atlantic Way tourist trail.
+The cliffs are among the most popular tourist destinations in Ireland; in 2006, they topped a list of attractions by receiving almost one million visitors at the official visitor centre and about half a million elsewhere.
+In 2022, about 1.1 million people visited—41% of them from the United States.
+Since 2011, they have formed a part of the Burren and Cliffs of Moher Geopark: geotourism destinations throughout Europe that are members of the European Geoparks Network and also recognized by UNESCO.
+The cliffs are a "signature point" on the official Wild Atlantic Way tourist trail.

-While the cliffs can be accessed at multiple points, and there is an 18 km Cliff Walk, the majority of visitors come to the official visitor centre.
+The cliffs can be accessed at multiple points.
+There is an 18 km Cliff Walk.
+Most visitors come to the official visitor centre.